schapi-create/apidoc-rpc-uat/md_files/README.md

 # Developer Guide

-## How to enable WEB API on RP Controller
+## How to enable WEB API on RP-C

-***Note: need to explain how to enable WEB API on RP controller.
-Currently, we are working on configuration menu for WEB api.
+***Note: need to explain how to enable WEB API on RP-C. Currently, we are working on configuration menu for WEB api.
 This section will be updated when it is ready.***

-1. Need to access to RP controller via WorkStation Building Operation
+1. Need to access to RP-C via WorkStation Building Operation

-2. Need to configure web api feature on RP controller.
-For example, enabling web api, IP & port Settings, Security, admin user and password, and so on
+2. Need to configure web api feature on RP-C. For example, enabling web api, IP & port Settings, Security, admin user and password, and so on

 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:67%;" />

 ***Note: need to create an image or screen shot.
 It will be updated when it is ready.***

-3. Need to import certificates and keys to RP controller and client application for authentication
+3. Need to import certificates and keys to RP-C and client application for authentication

 <img src="https://www.se.com/us/en/assets/739/media/176145/1200/SpaceLogic-IP-Controllers-IC-1360x775.jpg" style="zoom:67%;" />